A conversation about lead generation with Alina Engel

 As a born entrepreneur and a real social creature, it’s not surprising she chose lead generation.
 This article will go through the ‘why’ and her main tips and tricks for the right mindset and process.
 She will also share how she interacts with potential customers and is able to create real and lasting relationships in a short period of time.
 In the end, that is what selling should be all about: your relationship with the customer.

-A globetrotting entrepreneur with a “German Sheppard syndrome.”
+A globetrotting entrepreneur with a “German Shepherd syndrome.”

 Despite being only 28, Alina is someone with ample experience when it comes to making conversation with strangers.
 After finishing school in Cologne, she worked in Ireland for a few months before starting her International Business degree at Maastricht University in The Netherlands.
 Globetrotter at heart, she finished with an exchange semester at the Queensland University of Technology in Brisbane, Australia, and followed with several internships around the world.
 She finished off with a master’s degree in Management Innovation and business development at Copenhagen Business school in Denmark, during which time she started her first company.